 Whether you're a novice or an expert in kitesurfing, the Newgale beaches provide a perfect vicinity for kiteboarding.
 Enjoy the breeze of the westerly winds from the Atlantic as you surf.
 Look out for the Newgale's Big Blue Experience for a memorable kitesurfing tester ride!

-If you decide to discover Pembrokeshire, we reccommend organising your holiday long before you go because it is usually very high in demand, with an annual average occupation of 61% in the year 2019.How many holiday rentals are there in Pembrokeshire?
+If you decide to discover Pembrokeshire, we suggest planning your holiday ahead of time because it is usually very high in demand, with an annual average occupation of 83% in the previous year.

 In the previous year, the months with more free accommodation in Pembrokeshire were November, January, and February with average availabilities of 30%, 30% and 25%, respectively.
 However, even during the months when the availability is the highest, the average is 28%.
 Due to this, it is better to always prepare your holiday to Pembrokeshire in advance.